jessicaannlee/usopen/README.md

-usopen
+U.S. Open (tennis)
 ======

-static visualization for my data vis class
+This was for a static visualization for my data vis class.

+I am not authorized to share the original .csv file used in this analysis.
+But all figures are available on the U.S. Open website: http://www.usopen.org/.